 Applications for this programme are made online by going to https://v2.pac.ie/institute/6

 The course addresses a clear need for graduates skilled in the application of specialist financial techniques including econometrics and data analysis techniques.
-The programme provides graduates with practical and quantitative skills in financial analysis, corporate financial interpretation, financial derivatives and risk management The learning and assessment approach in heavily informed by industry with participation from leading financial service companies in the delivery of th e programme.
-The MBS (Economics and Finance Stream) is closely linked with the AIB Centre for Finance and Business Research, the Centre provides updates to students on current ideas, thinking and employment opportunities in the financial services industry.
+The programme provides graduates with practical and quantitative skills in financial analysis, corporate financial interpretation, financial derivatives and risk management The learning and assessment approach is heavily informed by industry with participation from leading financial service companies in the delivery of the programme.
+The MBS (Economics and Finance Stream) is closely aligned with the AIB Centre for Finance and Business Research.
+The Centre provides updates to students on current ideas, thinking and employment opportunities in the financial services industry.
 WIT also has a well established Careers Centre and website providing support and advice to students.

-In our recent survey of graduate employment, 85% of graduates are now in employment in positions such as investment banking, corporate banking, trading/dealing, portfolio management, asset pricing, treasury, capital markets (equity, money, bond, FX and derivatives markets), risk management and financial analysis.
-There is a growing demand from a cluster of financial service companies in the south east for finance and economics graduates and the relevance and transferability of the skills developed on the programme ensures that graduates are in demand from companies outside the region such as Barclays Capital (London), Accenture (London), UBS (London).
+Graduates are now in employment in positions such as investment banking, corporate banking, trading/dealing, portfolio management, asset pricing, treasury, capital markets (equity, money, bond, FX and derivatives markets), risk management and financial analysis.
+There is a growing demand from a cluster of financial service companies in the south east for finance and economics graduates and the relevance and transferability of the skills developed on the programme ensures that graduates are in demand from companies outside of Ireland such as Barclays Capital (London), Accenture (London), UBS (London).

 “The Masters in Business (Economics and Finance Stream) is a programme that is well received by finance and banking companies in Ireland and overseas.
 The content is relevant and the applied learning allows graduates to easily transition into the industry.”